6 Numbers How Many Combinations

 Calculating Combinations With Repetition

 Now, let's consider a scenario where repetition is allowed.
-For example, you could choose the number 5 multiple times in your selection of 6 numbers.
+Think about it: for example, you could choose the number 5 multiple times in your selection of 6 numbers.
 This changes the calculation significantly.

 The formula for combinations with repetition is: